mltn123/ipRotator/README.md

 }
 ```

-Makes use of the monthly 1 million free IP adresses AWS offers.
+Makes use of the monthly 1 million free API hits.

 Inspired by / cheated off https://github.com/Ge0rg3/requests-ip-rotator/